 There are also many organised trips and opportunities within the school year to focus on particular areas.
 Some examples include the annual Goswell 6th form Science Lecture, Middle School activity days and outings, the Big Bang fair, and Science Week.

-Initially, we aspire to give the girls an appreciation of the molecules, structures and processes that begin to explain their experience of the living world.
-As girls progress through the school, we strive to create opportunities to ask big questions, problem-solve and use scientific enquiry to test hypotheses.
+Initially, we aspire to give students an appreciation of the molecules, structures and processes that begin to explain their experience of the living world.
+As pupils progress through the school, we strive to create opportunities to ask big questions, problem-solve and use scientific enquiry to test hypotheses.
 We seek to equip our Sixth Form students with the understanding, skills and enthusiasm to be able to pursue a future in the Biological Sciences, exploring ideas and current research well beyond the A level syllabus.

 Product Design aims to broaden the experience, awareness and capability of students to design, develop and build prototype products which are not only examples of 'good design' but are in themselves 'designs for good' i.e. creating products which solve real problems for real people.